stephenjwilson/MeTeOR/README.md

 A website serving the resulting network can be found [here](http://meteor.lichtargelab.org/).

 ## Running from Scratch
 There is a [shell script file](src/pipeline.sh) that can be run to assemble MeTeOR and to assess the resulting network.
-This may be relevant if you wish to have the latest PubMed articles or if you wish to modify some aspect of the creat
+This may be relevant if you wish to have the latest PubMed articles or if you wish to modify some aspect of the creation process.
+For example, you

 ## Raw Data and Results